finfet/kestrel/docs/security-notes.md

    with either the work key or the personal key.
 Obviously decryption could be attempted with both keys if the recipient is unsure.
 2. The recipient decrypts the noise handshake message.
-If successful, this results in the payload key and the sender’s public key.
+If successful, this results in the payload key and the sender's public key.
 3. The ciphertext is decrypted using the payload key and the chunked encryption format.

 ### Chunked Encryption

-Files can be dozens of gigabytes in size and don’t fit into memory.
+Files can be dozens of gigabytes in size and don't fit into memory.
 So they are split into encrypted and authenticated chunks.
 Each chunk has a chunk number starting from zero and incrementing sequentially.
 The chunk number is also used as the nonce for the encryption function.
 Chunks are 64k in size.
 The last